getsentry/sentry-docs/src/_includes/common/errors-intro.md

     Learn more about how to send release data so Sentry can tell you about regressions between releases and identify the potential source.

 {{ include.error_page_content }}

+{% comment %}
+Guideline: Create the `include` statement that links to the pages specific to the SDK you are documenting.
+For example, here we link to the user feedback widget content for JavaScript.
+{% endcomment %}